Our Vision and Values

 More detailed information about our vision, values, principles and practices will be made available here following registration with the Charity Commission, in the elfwoods CIO Governing Document and our Founders’ Charter.

-Elfwoods Timberyard
+Elfwoods Community Timberyard

-Elfwoods People
+Elfwoods people

 (1) The Earth Charter is a document with sixteen principles powering a global movement towards a more just, sustainable and peaceful world.